jays-codes/ud-microservices-springboot/README.md

 Jay's proj repo for Microservices with SpringBoot, Docker, Kubernetes training (conducted by M. Reddy - udemy) List below ARE NOT NOTES.
 They are topics covered as of latest.

+repo: ud-microservices-springboot-config
+- refactored compose.yml to separate common properties to another file: common-config.yml
+- added definition for rabbitmq; rabbitmq dependency of configserver
+- modify compose file to ensure liveness and readiness of configserver; configserver dependency of other microservices
+- created default/docker-compose.yml
+- created folder for docker-compose
+- initial repo setup

 proj: configserver (springboot 3.2.5 : jdk21, mvn, jar | Config Server, spring boot actuator)
 - modified yml to monitor liveness, readiness
 - added dependency: spring-cloud-config-monitor; setup github webhook